 • or 55 years of age or older who are at risk for the first heart disease

-HERMES Study
+HERMES Study:

 This study will assess the efficacy and safety of ziltivekimab for the treatment of people living with heart failure and inflammation.
 The study also aims to better understand heart failure and related diseases and how to improve treatment for these conditions.